-These are my most useful packing and moving tips!
+These are our most useful packing and moving tips!
 Some things worked and others not so much!
+A printable checklist is included for your convenience.

 I’m sharing packing and moving tips while it is still painfully fresh in my mind from our recent move.
 In fact, as I type there are boxes waiting to be unpacked!